-- Meet with young people interested in college to have an exploratory and informational session, after they are referred by their Coach, and discuss what that roadmap/timeline would look like at their particular high school or HSE program - Monitor PSAT/SAT scores of those students who do take them, and meet with them to discuss/refine college options - □ Organize college tours - □ Help young people apply to colleges in line with their interests, preferences, and performance - □ Assist students with college essays and personal statements, where needed - Review any college applications or financial aid forms filled out by the student's school/guidance counselor to ensure they are correct
+- Meet with young people interested in college to have an exploratory and informational session and discuss what that roadmap/timeline would look like at their particular high school or GED program - ☐ Monitor PSAT/SAT scores of those students who do take them, and meet with them to discuss/refine college options - □ Organize college tours - ☐ Help young people apply to colleges in line with their interests, preferences, and performance - ☐ Assist students with college essays and personal statements, where needed - ☐ Review any college applications or financial aid forms filled out by the student's school/guidance counselor to ensure they are correct - ☐ Ensure that students apply to any Opportunity Programs available to them

-- Sit with students and help them apply to FAFSA, TAP, ETV, and all applicable scholarships, including reviewing their essays and helping with letters of reference - Ensure that students apply to any Opportunity Programs available to them - □ Ensure students are signed up for any entrance interviews/exams - □ Fill out all of the required paperwork for The College Choice Program, if applicable - Reach out to students to ensure they are enrolled in the proper classes each semester, and assist with enrollment, if needed - Help young people reapply to all forms of financial aid and scholarships each year - □ Assist students with transferring colleges, if needed
+- ☐ Sit with students and help them apply to FAFSA, TAP, ETV, Say YES and all applicable scholarships, including reviewing their essays and helping with letters of reference. - ☐ Ensure students are signed up for any entrance interviews/exams - ☐ Fill out all of the required paperwork for Room & Board, if applicable - ☐ Reach out to students to ensure they are enrolled in the proper classes each semester, and assist with enrollment, if needed - ☐ Help young people reapply to all forms of financial aid and scholarships each year - ☐ Assist students with transferring colleges, if needed

-2. CAREER DEVELOPMENT SUPPORTS
+3. CAREER DEVELOPMENT SUPPORTS

-Coaches ensure all young people engage in at least one career exploration activity each year, either with them or the Career Development Specialist.
+Coaches ensure all young people engage in at least one career exploration activity each year, either with them or the Career Coach at The Hub.
 All young people, regardless of their situation, are also encouraged to engage in at least one career development experience/activity each year based on their interests, strengths, needs, and academic situation.